artificialstarlight/Trident/README.md

 # Assembler

 Is a WIP.
 It is meant to convert instructions into valid Trident machine code.
 Hasn't been updated, do not reccommend using as of now.

-# Windows Defender says this is a virus!

-The source code is *right there*.
-It is not a virus, you can look through it if you want.